-It's impossible to cover every possible nexus trigger since every state's legislation has its own set of fine print.
+It's impossible to cover since every state's legislation has its own set of fine print.
 However, it's good to know that things like advertising, drop shipping, and referrals from in-state businesses can all trigger nexus in certain circumstances.

-The term sales tax compliance means to abide by sales tax laws.
+The term means to abide by sales tax laws.
 There are multiple elements involved, including collecting accurate tax, identifying and registering in nexus states, and filing accurate state returns on time.

 Since economic nexus came onto the scene, businesses must register, collect, and remit tax in significantly more jurisdictions.
 This is one of the most significant pain points for online and interstate retailers.
 As a result, small and mid-sized business are overwhelmed, and rightfully so.

 Here's why sales tax compliance is challenging to manage: